AdobeDocs/audience-manager.it-IT/help/using/features/destinations/twitter-tailored-audiences.md

 * Correggi il nome del segmento o della mappatura: "Acquirenti statunitensi ed europei";
 * Nome segmento o mappatura errato: "US, European 5h0pP3rs".

-## Considerazioni sui tassi di corrispondenza {#match-rates-considerations}

-Quando si utilizza [!UICONTROL Twitter Tailored Audiences], le [!UICONTROL Segment Addressable Audience] metriche e quelle [!UICONTROL Segment Match Rate] della pagina di destinazione non visualizzeranno alcun valore.
-Si tratta di un comportamento normale, in quanto l'audience che corrisponde con le percentuali di corrispondenza per questa destinazione viene gestita e ospitata da [!UICONTROL Twitter], non da Adobe.

 >[!IMPORTANT]
 >
->Non è possibile modificare i nomi dei segmenti già mappati.
+>You cannot change the names of already mapped segments.
 Audience Manager utilizza i nomi dei segmenti per identificare correttamente i segmenti nell'integrazione.

+## Considerazioni sui tassi di corrispondenza {#match-rates-considerations}

+When using , the  and  metrics from the destination page will not display any values. [!UICONTROL Twitter Tailored Audiences][!UICONTROL Segment Addressable Audience][!UICONTROL Segment Match Rate] This is normal behavior, since audience matching along with the match rates for this destination are handled and hosted by , not Adobe.[!UICONTROL Twitter]